 This is a tricky question, and the answer is a solid “it depends.”

-Many personal homeowners’ policies outright prohibit use of the home for business use, and will not cover any equipment or supplies used for business within the home.
+Many personal homeowners’ policies utterly prohibit the use of the home for business use and will not cover any equipment or supplies used for business within the home.

-This includes all physical files, computers, phone lines, shipping boxes and any and all inventory.
+This includes all physical files, computers, phone lines, shipping boxes, and all inventory.

-If you primarily work out of your home office, and provide a service or product, or have customers or clients visit your home for any reason, you probably need commercial property and casualty insurance.
+If you primarily work out of your home office and provide a service/product or have customers or clients visit your home for any reason, you probably need commercial property and casualty insurance.

 Do I need commercial auto coverage if I use my personal vehicle for business?

 In most cases, personal auto insurance policies will not cover losses or damages sustained when the vehicle is being used for business purposes, even if it is your personal vehicle.

 It makes sense, then, to make sure you have coverage for your vehicle while conducting business.

 This includes driving for a rideshare company like Uber or Lyft, making deliveries, or simply visit your clients as a salesperson (for example, a real estate agent).